triflicacid/fabric-logic-mod/README.md

 - Memory Cell
   - Stores a redstone signal in memory, which it outputs
-  - Accepts a control input from behind
+- Accepts a control input from the side, and a write line from the left.
-    - 0: `read` mode.
+    - 0: `nothing`.
+Don't output anything (signal 0).
-    - 1-15: `write` mode.
+    - 1: `read`.
+Output the stored signal.
+    - 2: `write`.
 Sets internal memory to signal it is receiving from its left.
+    - 3: `clear`.
+Clears the internal memory (sets it to 0).
   - Use the advanced wrench to manually increment the stored redstone signal (shift to decrement).

 - Output